 The model would begin with two broad groups of drugs – single source drugs and biologicals – but could expand to include multiple source drugs and Part B drugs provided in other settings.
 Instead of paying based on ASP, CMS would pay for the drug based on a Target Price derived from international price index and designed to draw down Part B drug prices toward international prices over the course of the model.
 The Target Price would be 126 percent of the average price other countries pay for the drug.

 Instead of the current percentage-based add-on payment, physicians and hospitals would receive a set payment amount for storing and handling drugs that would not be tied to drug prices.
 The ANPRM considers a slight increase in the alternative add-on payment – so that total payments to physicians and hospitals for the add-on would reflect the full 6 percent rather than the 4.3 percent due to sequestration – for the model.
 CMS is also considering creating alternatives to the add-on payment amount for model participants, such as a set payment amount per encounter or per month for an administered drug, which would not vary based on the price of the drug itself.
 CMS is also considering whether to uniquely set the payment amount for each class of drugs, physician specialty, or physician practice (or hospital).

-The US Oncology Network, in its comments to HHS on the American Patients First Blueprint and the Outpatient Prospective Payment System, warned against a Competitive Acquisition Program (CAP)-like model and will continue to oppose any proposals that jeopardize patients’ access to care in the community-based setting.
+Previously, The US Oncology Network released a statement and joined a letter from the Part B Access for Seniors and Physicians (ASP) Coalition to express concerns with the IPI proposal.
+In its comments to HHS on the American Patients First Blueprint and the Outpatient Prospective Payment System, The Network warned against a Competitive Acquisition Program (CAP)-like model and will continue to oppose any proposals that jeopardize patients’ access to care in the community-based setting.